DevExpress/devextreme-documentation/concepts/Common/Security Considerations/30 Export Vulnerabilities/05 CSV Injection.md

-If you export data from DataGrid or PivotGrid in CSV format, you should take a thread of a CSV Injection Attack (also known as a formula injection attack).
+If you export data from DataGrid or PivotGrid in CSV format, you should take the threat of a CSV Injection Attack (also known as a formula injection attack) into account.
 Such attacks involve an injection of a malicious character sequence that is interpreted as a formula and executed within a computer network.
 Cell values that start with the **=**, **+**, **-**, and **@** characters can initiate an injection attack.

 When executed, malicious code in a formula can tamper with user data or provide unauthorized access to data and internal resources.